microsoft/vscode-docs/api/extension-guides/chat.md

 Chat participants should not be just question answering bots.
 When building one, be creative and use the existing VS Code API to create rich integrations in VS Code.
 Users love convenient interactions - contribute rich buttons in your responses, menu items that bring users to your participant in chat, and think about real life scenarios where AI can help your users.

-It does not make sense for every extension to contribute a chat participant - users could end up with too many participants in their chat which leads to a bad experience.
-For example, language extensions (e.g. C++) can contribute in various other ways:
+It does not make sense for every extension to contribute a chat participant - users could end up with too many participants in their chat, which leads to a bad experience.
+For example, language extensions (for example, C++) can contribute in various other ways:

-* Contribute variables that bring language service smarts to the user query.
-For example, #cpp_context variable could be resolved by the C++ extension to the C++ state of the workspace.
+- Contribute variables that bring language service smarts to the user query.
+For example, the C++ extension could resolve the `#cpp_context` variable to the C++ state of the workspace.
 This gives the Copilot Language Model the right C++ context to improve the quality of Copilot answers for C++.
-* Contribute smart actions that request access to the language model, and use it in combination with traditional language service knowledge to deliver a great user experience.
+- Contribute smart actions that request access to the language model, and use it in combination with traditional language service knowledge to deliver a great user experience.
 For example, C++ might already offer "extract to method" smart action, and with LM access this method could generate a fitting default name of the new method.

 Chat extensions should explicitly ask for user consent if they are about to do a costly operation or about to edit or delete something that can not be undone.
-To have a great user experience we discourage one extension contributing multiple chat participants - up to one chat participant per extension is a simple model that will scale well in the UI.
+To have a great user experience, we discourage one extension contributing multiple chat participants.
+Up to one chat participant per extension is a simple model that scales well in the UI.

 ## Testing your extension

 The part of the extension that is building prompts and interpreting Language Model responses is deterministic, and can thus be unit tested without language model access.
 However, interacting and getting responses from the Language Model itself is nondeterministic and can not be easily tested.
 Extensions should not request Language Model access for integration tests due to rate-limitations.
-Internally, VS Code uses a dedicated non-production Language Model for simulation testing, and we are currently thinking how to provide a scalable Language Model testing solution for extensions that are facing a similar challange.
+Internally, VS Code uses a dedicated non-production Language Model for simulation testing, and we are currently thinking how to provide a scalable Language Model testing solution for extensions that are facing a similar challenge.

 ## Publishing your extension

-Once you have created your AI extension and once we finalize the Chat and Language Model API (expected early April 2024) you can publish your extension to the VS Marketplace:
+Once you have created your AI extension and once we finalize the Chat and Language Model API (expected early April 2024), you can publish your extension to the Visual Studio Marketplace:

-* By publishing to the VS Marketplace your extension is adhering to the [GitHub Copilot extensibility acceptable development and use policy](TODO@isidorn add link).
+- By publishing to the VS Marketplace your extension is adhering to the [GitHub Copilot extensibility acceptable development and use policy](TODO@isidorn add link).
-* Update the attributes in the `package.json` to make it easy for users to find your extension set the Category to "Chat" in your `package.json`.
+- Update the attributes in the `package.json` to make it easy for users to find your extension set the Category to "Chat" in your `package.json`.
-* Upload to the Marketplace as described in [Publishing Extension](https://code.visualstudio.com/api/working-with-extensions/publishing-extension).
+- Upload to the Marketplace as described in [Publishing Extension](https://code.visualstudio.com/api/working-with-extensions/publishing-extension).